fuzzymfx/fuzzymfx.github.io/content/posts/resume.md

 - Projects
 - Extra-curriculars

 I started building my resume when I had just completed the second year of my undergraduate.
-After my summer vacations, with some minor experience in IOT, Cybersecurity, and Python, I started hunting for internships and landed three of them.
+After my summer vacations, with some minor experience in IOT, Cybersecurity, Python, and Machine Learning, I started hunting for internships and landed a couple.

 There are a couple of rules that I follow:

 - Do not write complete sentences.
 Try to keep it short and account for more information about the matter.

 	Ex.
 "Worked on a project that involved the use of a Raspberry Pi and a camera module to detect the presence of a person in a room.
-The project was built using Python and OpenCV." can be written as "Built a person detection system using a Raspberry Pi and a camera module using Python and OpenCV."
+The project was built using Python and OpenCV." can be written as "Built a person detection system using a Raspberry Pi and a camera module written in Python and OpenCV."

-- Avoid including **soft skills**, statements, intros, and conclusions.
+- Avoid including photos, **soft skills**, statements, intros, and conclusions.
 "An excellent team player", "A quick learner", "A good communicator", etc. are bogus.
 These are not skills, but rather traits.
 Traits can be discussed on call or in interviews, while skills are what you have learned and can do to get shit done.

 - Try not to **lie** in yout resume.
-Well, I did.
-Not completely, but I did.
-My advice to you would be not to lie, but if you want to follow what I did, here it goes:
+My advice to you would be not to lie, but I have encountered a gray area, and if you want to follow what I did, here it goes:

   While building my resume, I decided to add three projects, out of which two I had completed, and one was half-baked.
 I added all the information about all the projects completed.
 The trick was that the text I wrote indicated that the project was done and completed following best practices.

   All of them were ML projects.
 The third one was a prediction model.
 I was supposed to add an error correction algorithm; gradient descent, but I was feeling lazy and thought I'd do it later.
-Initially, I added that to my resume, but I finished what I started within a couple of weeks.
+Initially, I added that to my resume, but finished it a little later.

 	Similarly, I never **officially** worked with TCS.
 I was working under a project manager/ developer as an intern.
 They did not give me any certificates, acknowledgement or anything.
 But, I still decided to pen down whatever I did accomplish in that short while.
 I was confident with the work I did, and with any questions thrown at me, I could answer them.
 This accountability is important.

+	The crux is **if** you're adding something, make sure you have something to show and can aboslutely account for it.
+Or, you can also add information about the projects that you are currently working on and are not complete.
+This is a good way to show that you are working on something, and are not just sitting idle.

-	Do not try to fill up the page.
-If you have less experience, it's okay.
+- Do not try to fill up the page.
+It's perfectly alright to have less experience.
 You can always add more projects, or more information about the projects you have done.
-Do not bullshit your way through the resume.
+Do not bullshit your way through.
 Adding more information about the projects you have done is better than adding more projects that you have not done.
-If you're adding something, make sure you have something to show and can account for it.
-You can add 20-30% about the projects that you are currently working on, and the rest about the projects that you have completed.

 - Use a **single-page** resume.
 If you have more experience, build a CV.
 A resume is a brief summary of your experience, while a CV is a detailed account of your experience.
 It is understandable if you have a lot to add, the challenge is to differentiate between what is important and what is not, what counts and what does not.